ModelAtlasofTheEarth/model_template/README.md

 > **Note**
-> Please add any addition files relate to model execution, reproduction and postprocessing to the `model_files` folder
-> Describe these files in the table below.
+> Please add any additional files relate to model execution, reproduction and postprocessing to the `model_files` folder.
+Describe these files in the **File Description** table below.

-**Model  files**
+**File Description**

 Filename/pattern| Description | Notes
 --- | --- | ---